jaquerinte/caravel_radiation_harden/README.md

   - wregister_i: Signal to indicate that the operation that you want is to write the input data to a register.

   - rregister_i: Signal to indicate that the operation that you want is to read from the register file.

+  - operation_type_i: Signal that indicate that the operation will be using the triple redundancy blocks.
+This is use in conjunction with the  wregister_i and rregister_i for writing and reading.
 - **Output Ports**
   - store_data_o [31:0]: The 32 bit value that was store in the register file